BrunoMaiaPinto/hedgehogpt/README.md

 # 🎮 HedgehogPT — Gaming Link Hub

 > _"Video games are more than just a hobby to me."_
-> They're a passion, a lifestyle, and a way to connect with fellow gamers, collectors, and fans.

 **HedgehogPT** is a personal **link aggregator** site built to centralize all my gaming-related platforms in one clean, responsive, and visually engaging space.